Engel's Theorem for Alternative Superalgebras: Introduction

 \section{Introduction}

-In the study of nilpotency in nonassociative algebras, it is reasonable to ask whether the nilpotent condition on each element implies the nilpotency of an algebra.
-It is well-known that a finite dimensional nil Jordan algebra is nilpotent and the same occurs with alternative algebras.
+In the study of nilpotency in nonassociative algebras with associative powers, it is reasonable to ask whether the nilpotent condition on each element implies the nilpotency of an algebra.
+It is well-known that a finite dimensional nil alternative algebra is nilpotent and the same occurs with Jordan algebras over a field of characteristic different from $2$.
 In finite dimension, the concepts of nil, nilpotent and solvable algebras are equivalent in both classes (see \cite{Schafer}).

 In the context of superalgebras, the above result is no longer true.
 In \cite{superalgebrasandcounter}, I. Shestakov constructed examples of finite dimensional Jordan and alternative superalgebras which are solvable but not nilpotent.
 Nevertheless, we can observe a relevant aspect in such examples: while the obtained Jordan superalgebra is graded-nil, that is, every homogeneous element is nilpotent, the alternative superalgebra is not.
 Let us treat some consequences of these facts with the aim of providing nilpotency criteria, starting by considering Jordan superalgebras.